nusco/narjillos/backlog.md

 * Click-and-drag to move with the mouse (instead of just clicking) °°
 * More intuitive track/untrack mouse commands °°
-* Real arguments parsing (default to no-persistence, use --persistent together with other switches) °°
-* Issue warning when Java 8 is not installed °°
+* Reliable tracking with double-click even at a distance °°
+* Limit panning inside space area °
+* Pinch to zoom
+* Start without ancestry by default (to avoid OutOfMemory errors in the long run)
+* Save/load experiment from menu
+* "About"/"Help" menus
-* Zoo mode (switch from narjillo to narjillo) °
+* Zoo mode (switch from narjillo to narjillo)
-* Externalize configurable parameters to YAML °
+* Externalize configurable parameters to YAML
 * Tutorial
+* Run in a browser
+* Package as native app for Mac
+* Package as native app for Windows
 * Nice status bar
 * GUI
+* Issue warning when Java 8 is not installed

 ###Genetist